dysonperley419/LoogleSearch2025/README.md

 Amend the password _PASSWORD_HERE_ using a strong [random password](https://passwordsgenerator.net/).

-    mysql> CREATE USER IF NOT EXISTS 'doogle'@'localhost' IDENTIFIED BY 'PASSWORD_HERE';
+    mysql> CREATE USER IF NOT EXISTS 'Loogle'@'localhost' IDENTIFIED BY 'PASSWORD_HERE';

 ### SQL User Permissions

-The SQL user 'doogle' must have SELECT, INSERT and UPDATE privileges:
+The SQL user 'Loogle' must have SELECT, INSERT and UPDATE privileges:

-    mysql> GRANT SELECT, INSERT, UPDATE ON `doogle`.* TO 'doogle'@'localhost';
+    mysql> GRANT SELECT, INSERT, UPDATE ON `Loogle`.* TO 'Loogle'@'localhost';

   - INSERT is used for crawling
   - SELECT is required for the search engine to return queries